-His recent engagements include: advising Debevoise & Plimpton on the launch of the unique Business Integrity Group; advising a Fortune 100 consumer products company on the design of a human rights compliance system aligned with the Guiding Principles; advising a leading oil and gas company on a human rights assessment of subsidiaries across the globe; developing guidance for the OECD on the meaning of the involvement terms under the Guiding Principles and the OECD Guidelines for Multinational Enterprises; and, conducting a public assessment of Barrick Gold’s grievance mechanism in Papua New Guinea for alignment with the Guiding Principles.
+His representative engagements include: conducting human rights impact assessments at multiple sites for a European mining company; advising a Canadian Crown Corporation on integrating the Guiding Principles in upstream and downstream due diligence; advising a Fortune 100 consumer products company on the design and practical implementation of a human rights governance program aligned with the Guiding Principles; advising a leading oil and gas company on a human rights assessment of subsidiaries across the globe; developing guidance for the OECD on the meaning of the involvement terms under the Guiding Principles and the OECD Guidelines for Multinational Enterprises; and, conducting a public assessment of Barrick Gold’s grievance mechanism in Papua New Guinea for alignment with the Guiding Principles.

-Prior to launching Enodo, Yousuf specialized in international disputes at leading law firms in Toronto and New York and served as a law clerk at the Supreme Court of Canada.
-Yousuf has published and presented widely on the intersection of corporate responsibility and law.
-He is the author of The Legal Dimension of Business and Human Rights (LexisNexis, forthcoming 2017).
-He is fluent in French.
+Prior to launching Enodo, Yousuf specialized in international disputes at Latham & Watkins LLP in New York and Torys LLP in Toronto; he also served as a law clerk at the Supreme Court of Canada.
+Yousuf has presented widely on the intersection of sustainability and law and is the co-author of Business and Human Rights as Law (LexisNexis, 2019).

 - • Juris Doctor, University of Toronto